Tips for Creating a Great Flash Briefing Skill

 - Avoid advertising, plugs or promotions.

 - A feed's primary purpose should be to provide informative and entertaining content to customers.
 Advertising only detracts from the customer experience.
-For more information, see Alexa Skills Kit Policy Testing
+For more details, see Alexa Skills Kit Policy Testing

 - Test your skill before you submit it for certification.